smackem/ylang/README.md

 The single statement that is executed for each pixel in the source image is `@p = @p.i01 * #4080ff`.

-`@p` takes the color at point p, calculates the intensity (normalized to 0 ..
+It takes the color at point p, calculates the intensity (normalized to 0 ..
 1) and multiplies the color `#4080ff` with the intensity.
 The result of this multiplication is a color with all color channels (r, g, b) multiplied by the intensity value.

 ![monochrome](https://raw.githubusercontent.com/smackem/ylang/master/doc/monochrome.png "Image")